-A simpler problem that we will use as a building block in our algorithms only searches for a neighbor close enough to the query point, or discovers that there is no such neighbor at all:
+The r-NEAR-NEIGHBOR REPORT PROBLEM is a simpler problem that we will use as a building block in our algorithms.
+It only searches for a neighbor close enough to the query point, or discovers that there is no such neighbor at all.
+It is formally defined in Definition 2.